 I’m not sure how it’s even possible, but Easter is right around the corner, folks.
 My wheels have been a-spinnin’ coming up with some spring-inspired recipes for y’all.
-But along with menu ideas for Easter dinner and new ways to use up leftover hard-boiled eggs, this here Lemon Blueberry Overnight Baked French Toast with Lemon Syrup would be the perfect way to ring in Easter morning…or welcome spring in general!
+But along with menu ideas for Easter dinner, this here Lemon Blueberry Overnight Baked French Toast with Lemon Syrup would be the perfect way to ring in Easter morning…or welcome spring in general!

 I always try to do something special for breakfast on holiday mornings, and it’s a bonus if that something special is make-ahead so that I can enjoy the day’s festivities along with my family, as opposed to getting stuck in the kitchen all by my lonesome.
 In case you’re late to the party, Overnight Baked French Toast is a fun, yummy way to accomplish both of these goals!
-Its flavors can be customized to complement any season or holiday (just ask my fall-friendly Apple Praline Baked French Toast or my Christmas-y Overnight Eggnog French Toast Casserole and Overnight Gingerbread Baked French Toast with Streusel Topping).
+Its flavors can be customized to complement any season or holiday (just ask my Christmas-y Overnight Eggnog French Toast Casserole.
 Best of all, after assembling your dish the night before, all you have to do in the morning is pop it in the oven!

 Lemon Blueberry Overnight Baked French Toast with Lemon Syrup is everything the title says and more.
 It starts off like any ol’ baked French toast casserole…with cubes of bread and a sweet, eggy custard.
 But this version has a few twists that make it very special indeed!